hongtaowu67/engineering_note/README.md

 ```
 More details about the function **send_program** can be checked in [here](https://github.com/jaydenwu17/Engineering_Note/blob/master/official_ur5script.pdf).
 There are many available functions which is very handy to use.

+## PrimeSense Camera

+The x-axis of the camera frame is to the left of the camera when facing the camera lens.
+The y-axis is to the ground when facing the camera lens upright.

+When not specified, enabling [depth_registration:=true], the depth image and the rgb image are registered by the default factory setting.

 ## Installing Caffe
 Clone the repository
 ```